ardecode/ardecode.github.io/_posts/2025-05-02-life-of-a-token.md

 After self-attention, the embeddings go through **feed-forward neural networks (FNN)**, which refine the embeddings further.
 These networks are followed by **layer normalization**, a technique that ensures the model remains stable and learns efficiently.

-## 7. FNN Output → Residual Connection

-To maintain a flow of information across layers, a **residual connection** is added.
-This means that the output of the FNN is combined with the input of the layer, allowing the model to preserve information from earlier stages.
+Each token embedding is passed through the same small neural network, which applies non-linear transformations to help the model learn richer and more abstract features.
+While self-attention lets each word "look around" at others to gather context, the FNN helps the model reprocess each word individually using that context—adding depth and flexibility to what the model can understand.

-## 8. Stacking of Layers
+## 7. Stacking of Layers

 The process of self-attention, feed-forward networks, layer normalization, and residual connections is repeated across multiple layers.
 With each layer, the model builds increasingly complex representations of the input text.

-## 9. Final Contextualized Embedding
+## 8. Final Contextualized Embedding

 After passing through all the layers, the final output is a set of **context-aware embeddings** that incorporate information from the entire sequence.
 These embeddings now contain a rich understanding of the text.

-## 10. Contextualized Embedding → Projection to Vocabulary Size
+## 9. Final Contextualized Embedding → Projection to Vocabulary Size

 Next, these embeddings are projected into a space that matches the model’s vocabulary size.
 This projection step is achieved through a linear transformation, and it produces a set of scores or **logits** that represent the likelihood of each word in the vocabulary being the next token.